Cable cars in Chicago

-In 1900, Chicago already had the second largest cable car network in the country (and, arguably, the city would grow to have the largest streetcar network in the world in a few decades).
-In 1900, there were three private companies operating 41 mi of double track routes radiating out from the downtown area.
+In 1900, Chicago already had the second largest cable car network in the United States and would eventually surpass New York City to have the largest streetcar network in the world in a few decades.
+In 1900, there were three private companies operating 41 mi of double track routes radiating out from Chicago's downtown area.
 State of the art technology when the first line opened in 1882, by 1900 electric traction had proven superior and in 1906 all cable routes were changed to electrical power.
-In 2015 most were part of Chicago Transit Authority bus routes.
+Decades later, most were part of Chicago Transit Authority bus routes.

 History

 In the 1850s Chicago was growing rapidly and local transportation was a problem.
 Flat and low, drainage was poor and the roads were often muddy and near impassible for foot and horse traffic.

 In 1859 the Illinois state legislature incorporated the Chicago City Railway (CCR) and the North Chicago Street Railroad (NCSR), to provide rail horsecar service in Chicago.
 In 1861 the Chicago West Division Railway was incorporated.
 The three companies served different parts of the city, defined by the Chicago River, and were not in competition with each other.
 By 1880 all three had main routes with feeder lines.

 In 1882 the CCR opened cable lines to the south on State St. and Wabash-Cottage Grove Ave.
 Immediately successful, the State St. line would be extended to 63rd St. by 1887 and the Cottage Grove Ave. line to 71st St. by 1890.

 A strike of cable car gripmen occurred in June 1883 to protest the low wages they were offered.
 The strike halted traffic on all but the State Street line.

 In 1886 the NCSR put a cable line on Clark St. and parallel 5th Ave. (now Wells St.) into service.
 In 1889 a branch on Lincoln Ave. opened, and the last branch, on Clybourn Ave., opened in 1891.

 Another strike was called in October 1888, this time stopping all cable car traffic in the city.
 Replacement workers were brought in from other systems to operate the lines.

 In 1890 the re-organized West Chicago Street Railroad (WCSR) opened their first lines, to the northwest on Milwaukee Ave.
 Shortly afterwards a line straight west on Madison Ave. opened.
 In 1893 two more routes would open, southwest on Blue Island Ave and south on Halsted St.

 In 1892 the Chicago City Council allowed the CCR to electrify three horse lines outside of downtown, two years later many North and West lines were electrified.
 In 1896 the first downtown electrification was permitted, in 1906 all cable service was converted to electric traction.